dakhnod/fzfs/README.md

 bluetoothctl
 agent on
 pair youf_flipper_mac_address
+disconnect youf_flipper_mac_address
 ```

 This should ask you for a confirmation code and pair your device.
-After that, disconnect your Flipper from your computer.
+After that, ensure that your Flipper is disconnected from your computer.

 Then, you can run